Rarity (My Little Pony): Reception and analysis

 Rarity's speech patterns have been the subject of linguistic analysis.
 A 2016 study from the University of Vaasa identified that her most notable speech features include her transatlantic accent and occasional use of French words (code-switching), both contributing to her characterization as glamorous and sophisticated.
 The research analyzed how these linguistic features were preserved in international dubs, finding that while her distinct accent was often lost in translation, her use of French expressions like "pièce de résistance de la haute couture", "soirée", and "magnifique" was generally preserved in Swedish, Norwegian, and Finnish versions of the show.
 The study noted that despite only five instances of code-switching in the first season, these foreign words stood out significantly in her speech pattern and were important in establishing her character's association with fashion, refinement, and education.

 According to a study done on the brony fandom, fans of Friendship Is Magic who selected Rarity as their favorite character were more likely to identify as both artists and cosplayers compared to fans of other characters; these fans scored lowest on measures of both general show appreciation and community involvement, though they also reported the highest willingness to openly disclose their interest in the show to others.
 The research also indicated that fans of Rarity were more likely to report experiencing discrimination related to their fandom participation.
 Additionally, the study found that this group scored highest on psychological measures of depression, narcissism, and Machiavellianism compared to fans of other characters.

 In 2021, researchers from Universitas Trisakti analyzed visual character design in My Little Pony: The Movie and found that Rarity's predominantly white coloration corresponds to qualities such as purity, cleanliness, and freedom.
 Their study noted that her purple curled mane represents imagination, sophistication, and luxury, reflecting her fashion-oriented personality.
 The researchers identified her unicorn form and refined design elements as visual signifiers of her role as the Element of Generosity, concluding that these aesthetic choices effectively communicate her role to the target audience without requiring extensive narrative explanation.

-Carly Olsen, writing in Screen Rant, ranked Rarity as the sixth most powerful magic user in Friendship Is Magic.
+Carly Olsen, writing for Screen Rant, ranked Rarity as the sixth most powerful magic user in Friendship Is Magic.